I did the brunt of the story telling, beginning with my visit to Marcus and my father’s intent to disinherit him.

 “No one,” Doruk said when he re-emerged.

-“Don’t let anyone through this door,” John said.
-“I don’t care if James returns with some critical piece of knowledge; turn him away.”
+“Don’t let anyone through this door,” John ordered.
+“I don’t care if James returns with some critical piece of knowledge.
+Turn him away.”

 Doruk nodded.
 His eyes dropped to where Henry and I held hands, then flitted back to John.
 I knew from the way his expression shuttered that he had feelings about what he saw, but he wisely stood aside from the door and kept them to himself.

-I met his gaze as I passed, boldly, daring him to judge me, sending the message that I would never be shamed again.
+I met his gaze as I passed, boldly, daring him to judge me.
+I would never be shamed again.
 Not for pursuing what I wanted, loving who I loved, and certainly not for refusing to conform to society’s harsh limits of that love.

 Henry caught sight of my expression and grinned as he tugged me inside the sitting room.